College Credit Plus for Home-School Families

 Tuition is free if your home-school student takes classes at a public college.
 There may be modest fees for private college credit.
 Your family will be responsible for the cost of textbooks.

-Ohio has never offered your home-school student a better start on a college education.
+The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
 A College Credit Plus student enjoys the opportunity to pursue more challenging classes and explore college interests sooner.
 Your child can earn anywhere from a few college credits to more than a year’s worth while still in high school.
 College Credit Plus can reduce your child’s time in college and greatly reduce your family’s higher education costs.

 Steps for Home-School Students to Apply for College Credit Plus